ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 *  Not to exceed 20 ms for 99% of packets.

-This SLA information can be bound with one or more SAPs defined in {{?RFC9408}}, so that the service orchestration layer can use these interfaces to commit the delivery of a service on specific point-to-point service topology or point to multi-point topology.
+This SLA information can be bound with two SAPs or multiple SAPs defined in {{?RFC9408}}, so that the service orchestration layer can use these interfaces to commit the delivery of a service on specific point-to-point service topology or point to multi-point topology.
 When specific levels of a threshold of an SLO is violated,